6 benefits of microservices for your digital project

 By being smaller, components are easier to handle by DevOps in terms of testing, deployment, and management.
 Having a solid cloud foundation beneath your digital project will be reassuring for both your stakeholders and you as a project owner.

 Microservices consist of smaller pieces, which makes it easier to do changes without interfering with other parts of your project.
-Instead of having one giant cogwheel to which everyone is transfixed and where everyone will be affected when you tamper with the wheel, you instead have several smaller and independent gears with microservices.
+Instead of having one giant cogwheel to which everyone is transfixed and where everyone will be affected, you instead have several smaller and independent gears with microservices.

 This enables all your co-workers to be more autonomous in their undertakings.
 They can test and perform tasks without risking to disrupt others in the same degree as before, resulting in more productive and agile-working project members.